Second Passport From Malta

-Note that citizenship obtained under this programme grants you the rights of full citizenship for life and can be passed to future generations.
-It’s also possible to give citizenship to your dependent parents.
+Note that citizenship obtained under this program grants you the rights of full citizenship for life and can be passed to future generations.
+In addition, it’s also possible to give citizenship to your dependent parents.

 A word of caution to US citizens: Malta taxes its citizens on Malta sourced income but the US taxes its citizens on their worldwide income.
 So long as you hold a US passport, even if you have a second passport from Malta, you will pay US tax on your income.
 A passport from Malta will allow you to give up your US citizenship and then get out from under the IRS… if you choose to go that route.

 Another benefit of a passport from Malta is that you won’t be taxed on the gains if and when you sell your property in Malta after the 5-year holding period.

 Other tax benefits of a second passport from Malta include:

 - No municipal taxes, rates, or real estate taxes

 Here is probably the most extensive ebook on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.